RefPerSys/RefPerSys/README.md

 engine](https://en.wikipedia.org/wiki/Inference_engine), e.g. a better
 improved alternative to
 [CLIPSrules](https://clipsrules.net/).
-Compatibility with its syntax is not a goal (unless funded and contributed) in mid 2026.
+Compatibility with its syntax is not a goal (unless funded and contributed) in 2026.

 Contributions to *RefPerSys* are welcome.
 Contact by email [Basile STARYNKEVITCH](http://starynkevitch.net/Basile/) (near Paris, France)